top of page

 Node's new vulnerability you need to know about if you're processing user data — it could crash your server

-Servers running React, Next.js, or using tools like Datadog are vulnerable to a new Denial of Service attack (patched on January 13th).
+Servers running React, Next.js, or using tools like Datadog are vulnerable to a new Denial of Service attack that was patched on January 13th.
 If you're processing user data, like we are, then your server could be at risk.
-Thankfully HDA isn't using server side rendering, and is not affected.
-Do check if you are..
-What's the risk?
+Thankfully, HDA isn't using server-side rendering and is not affected.
+Do check if you are.
+What's the Risk?
 Someone can force your server to crash by making it process malicious data.
-How is it triggered?
-Someone sends your server a JSON object with e.g. 50k la
+This is a serious concern that can impact your operations and user exper

 Hex Miller-Bakewell